Buffalo, Rochester and Pittsburgh Railway: Maintenance facilities

 When the Rochester and Pittsburgh Railroad took over the facilities of the Rochester and State Line Railroad, it acquired little in the way of usable maintenance assets.
 To remedy this deficiency, the R&P bought land in the Lincoln Park section of Rochester and, in 1881, built a machine shop for repair work.
 In 1882, they erected a roundhouse, today at the corner of West Avenue and Buffalo Road.
-(The turntable has been preserved by the Rochester & Genesee Valley Railroad Museum in Rush, NY, while the building itself has been converted for use by a scrap company.)
+(The turntable has been preserved by the Rochester & Genesee Valley Railroad Museum in Rush, New York, while the building itself has been converted for use by a scrap company.)
 This facility, with its fourteen-stall enginehouse, was the central shop for the entire line.
 The other end of the line (at the time) was in Salamanca, where the company built a smaller facility, including a two-stall enginehouse, a turntable, and the Ramsey Transfer mechanism needed for interchange with the Erie.
 Additional facilities were installed at Perry and Gainesville in the 1880s, along with more at Ashford Junction and Clarion Junction.

 Since railroad shops meant employment, small towns vied aggressively to convince the railroads to build facilities in their taxing jurisdictions.
 Bradford, for instance, gave the R&P 8 acre of land and an eight thousand dollar grant for construction.
 The investment by the town paid off: the R&P set up a roundhouse and turntable, a machine shop, a car repair shop, as well as coaling and watering facilities.

 In the 1880s, the line to Buffalo was built, terminating at Buffalo Creek.
 A more modest shop was established here, including a seventy-foot turntable that had to be enlarged to one hundred five feet to accommodate the Mallets.
 There were only two ways to turn a locomotive around, and the wye alternative was very costly in terms of land area.
 Thus, Buffalo Creek had one of only two BR&P turntables capable of swinging a Mallet engine.
 On the rare occasion of a Mallet reaching Rochester, it had to be turned on a wye.
 The Mallet would fit into only a single stall of the Lincoln Park roundhouse; even then, it stuck out considerably in the back, so the railroad built an extension to the stall to enable the doors to be closed.
 The Buffalo Creek roundhouse lacked this refinement.
 When two Mallets were parked in it, their tenders not only stuck out but very nearly touched.
 To deal with this, the BR&P built the "Malley House" near the roundhouse; it accommodated two of the ninety-two-foot wheelbase engines.